Using URL Parameters

 If you need to have full control on the way the URL is handled, you can provide your own implementation.

-The object needs to implement a get
+The object needs to implement a get method and a set method:

 For example, a new URL handler could be: